Takorn Tantasith: Early life and education

 Takorn was born on 10 September 1960.
 He graduated with a Bachelor of Laws (Second-Class Honors) from Ramkhamhaeng University, Thailand, in 1982, and a master's degree in Public Administration from Detroit University, United States, in 1986.
 In 2013, Takorn received an honorary doctorate in Public Administration from Prince of Songkla University, Thailand.
 He was also awarded a "Technology Person of the Year" in 2015 by Foundation of Science and Technology of Thailand in 2015, an honorary degree for doctor of philosophy by Srinakharinwirot University in 2017, and Human Resource Excellence Award presented by Thammasat University in 2017.

 Personal life

-Takorn is married to Pornpanee Tantasith.
-Pornpanee holds a bachelor's degree from the Faculty of Arts at Chulalongkorn University, Thailand, and a Master of Arts in Applied Linguistics (Teaching English as a Second Language) from the University of South Florida, United States, and is currently a lecturer at Assumption University (ABAC), Thailand.

-Takorn and Pornpanee have two sons, Chantawit and Kritti, and one daughter, Isaree.
-A former scholarship student of the Bank of Thailand, Chantawit graduated from the London School of Economics and is taking a study leave from his position at Bank of Thailand to pursue a master in public policy at Harvard University.
-Isaree received a scholarship from the Office of the NBTC and graduated with a Bachelor of Arts in Law from Magdalene College, University of Cambridge, United Kingdom and holds a Master of Laws (LLM) from the Australian National University (ANU), Australia and graduated from the Thai Barrister Association.
-She is currently serving as a Judge at Court of Justice.
-Kritti is a recipient of the Thai government scholarship and completed a bachelor degree in public policy from London School of Economics.
-He is currently working at Ministry of Social Development and Human Security and studying for a master's degree at Thammasat University.
+Takorn is married to Pornpanee Tantasith, who was a lecturer at Assumption University (ABAC).
+They have two sons, Chantawit and Kritti, and one daughter, Isaree.
+Chantawit currently serves as Deputy Minister of Commerce in the Paetongtarn Cabinet.